-Flu (influenza) season is about to begin.
+Flu (influenza) season is notorious.
 Perhaps you have forgotten the aches, chills, headache, fever, weakness and fatigue, sore throat, congestion, cough, and general misery you experienced last time you had flu?
 Take a moment to remember.
 Shudder a little.
 Now, make an action plan to prevent succumbing to flu this year.

 Note: Arguably more important than avoiding your own misery is not putting others at high risk if you do contract this highly-contagious virus.
 Thousands die each year from the flu and related complications.
 Those most at risk are the elderly, young children, pregnant women, and people with chronic health conditions like asthma, diabetes, cardiovascular disease, or immune systems suppressed by disease or medications.
 Even if being out sick for a few days doesn’t worry you, it could potentially threaten the life of someone you come in contact with once you have it.

 Get your annual flu shot – the earlier, the better

 Most people can take advantage of the inactivated (killed) vaccine – a.k.a. “flu shot.”
 This does not cause the flu, can be taken even if you have a light cold, and takes about 2 weeks for protection to develop.
 This vaccine is developed to protect against the three or four viruses expected to be the most common during this year’s flu season.

 Flu Clinics: This fall, scheduled flu clinics are available to existing patients at Cheshire Medical Center, Walpole Family Practice, and Winchester Family Practice.
 See a full listing here or call Cheshire’s Flu Clinic Hotline at (603) 354-5405

 Talk to your doctor first – if you have an egg allergy, have had a previous allergic reaction to an influenza vaccine, or have ever had Guillain-Barre Syndrome (GBS).